dschneck/LU_Decomp-Calculator/README.md

-# LU_Decomp-Calculator
+# Description

-2. (2pts)  Write a program to do the same job as (or better) the website  does: https://www.emathhelp.net/calculators/linear-algebra/lu-decomposition-calculator/ (Links to an external site.)
+(2pts)  Write a program to do the same job as (or better) the website  does: https://www.emathhelp.net/calculators/linear-algebra/lu-decomposition-calculator/ (Links to an external site.)

 Input: a square matrix